SeleniumHQ/selenium/CONTRIBUTING.md

 to properly debug and verify the issue, and bisecting a commit range if the issue is a regression.

+## Feature Requests

+If you find that Selenium is missing something, feel free to open an issue with details describing what feature(s) you'd like added or changed.

+If you'd like a hand at trying to implement the feature yourself, please refer to the [Code Contributions](#code-contributions) section of the document.

 ## Documentation

 Selenium is a big software project and documentation is key to